michaelecrippa/GuessTheAnimal/README.md

 ## How to run the project ?
  - Fetch/Clone the project
  - Install dependencies ( ghc, cabal, stack )
- - Choose one
  - Run `stack exec GuessTheAnimal-exe`
 ## How to test the project?
  - Run `stack test`
 ## Refs